A Practical introduction Into SALESFORCE Service Cloud

 - The Customer would like some extra value – similar features found in Sales Cloud.

-- If you realise the benefits of more in-depth linking customer information between support and sales.
+- If you realize the benefits of more in-depth linking customer information between support and sales.

 Service Cloud, unlike the Sales Cloud, does not make money but helps save it and most of all it helps to keep the Customer HAPPY.
 However, it is possible to use the information from the Case and thus create a potential sale or lead and identify the source from which it originated.Source: Salesforce Trailhead

 The reason whether to implement the Service Cloud may be either that you already have a record-keeping and support system, but it does not work as you imagined, or you had no idea it might work differently.
 You do not have any support, and the time is right for your Company to implement it.

 If you need some numbers to make up your mind, I recommend a link to the ROI Calculator, which will calculate the possible savings when implementing SFDC SC.

 As it goes for me, implementing the SFDC Service Cloud would definitely help me to fulfill my New Year’s resolution Goodbye sales inefficiency, welcome sales automation.